sweatC/sweatC/README.md

 ### My latest projects:

+https://marginswap.finance/ - the decentralized trading protocol that natively supports spot and cross margin swapping of crypto assets.
+Worked on design makeover, connected the APIs and built new components.

+https://www.rapidrobotics.com/ - the robotics arms operators platform.
+Wrote the e2e and unit tests with Jest covering the main functionality of the web interface, as well as delivered the new features and enhancements.

 https://decision.ai/ - the complex AI-powered data science risk management system.
 Worked on website, and platform frontend.

 https://mobilecoach.com/ - the enterprise-grade chatbot platform.
 Worked on the interface of the app as a front-end developer for the last 3 years.

-http://atomic.vc/ - the adaptive website for a venture fund that founds companies made on Gatsby.js
+http://atomic.vc/ - the adaptive Gatsby.js website for a venture fund that founds companies.

 ### My code samples: